osstech-jp/nginx-mod-am/README.md

 # Requirement library

-You need to install folowing library due to the nginx agent linked the library dynamical.
+You need to install folowing libraries due to the nginx agent being linked the libraries dynamically.

 for RHEL/CentOS:
 ~~~
-# yum install nspr nss libxml2 pcpre openssl
+# yum install nspr nss libxml2 pcre openssl
 ~~~

 for Debian/Ubuntu: